 APL scientists were among the Johns Hopkins researchers chosen for the second round of JHU Discovery Awards.
 The program, part of a $15 million commitment to cross-university, faculty-led research, attracted 167 proposals, from which 24 teams, each composed of members from at least two Johns Hopkins divisions, received awards.
 APL researchers were on two teams investigating hyperspectral imaging in human cancer and molecular signatures of malaria in breath.

 Through APL’s new National Heath Mission Area, we are teaming with Johns Hopkins Medicine, the Bloomberg School of Public Health, and the Whiting School of Engineering on an initiative to apply rigorous data analysis and systems engineering practices to the diagnosis and treatment of disease.
-The partnership leverages the medical and systems engineering expertise resident at the institutions to create a learning health system that will speed the translation of knowledge to practice in these and other key areas.
-Johns Hopkins Medicine has identified several similarly challenging conditions for which precision medicine centers of excellence will improve efficiencies and patient outcomes, while fostering new research and treatment platforms.
+The partnership leverages the medical and systems engineering expertise resident at the institutions to create a learning health system that will speed the translation of knowledge to practice while enabling new discoveries through the development and application of advanced analytic tools.
+Johns Hopkins Medicine has identified several challenging conditions for which precision medicine centers of excellence will improve efficiencies and patient outcomes, while fostering new research and treatment platforms.

 APL is connecting with Johns Hopkins divisions, departments, and partners in a common pursuit of space research.
 Space@Hopkins highlights the wide scope of JHU’s space-related activities to foster collaboration among university-affiliated researchers and provide access to new partnerships.
 Focusing on eight initial research fields, including heliophysics, planetary science, and spacecraft engineering, the work features collaborations with affiliates such as the Space Telescope Science Institute and NASA’s Goddard Space Flight Center.